 Are you not getting what you want in relationships?

-Maybe you're starting to see a side of yourself that's hard to admit.
-Your reactions are stating to get the best of you - and not in a good way.
+You're starting to see a side of yourself that's hard to admit.
+Your reactions are getting the best of you - and not in a good way.

 You've tried to push past the pain, but nothing changes.
 You find yourself yelling at the kids and snapping at your husband for the littlest things.
-Giving up what's important to you doesn't work, and now you feel more resentful than ever.
+Giving up what's important to you doesn't work.
+Now you feel more resentful than ever.
 There is nothing lonelier than feeling invisible or unappreciated in a relationship.

 Having a good relationship doesn't have to be hard, but without the right tools, it can be easy to get lost in the pain.
 Taking care of yourself has to become a priority, or you'll keep doing the same thing over and over again expecting different results.